Back in the groove: Chambers, offense carry Copperheads to 5-0 win

 Carmichaels scratched out a pair of unearned runs after two outs for the lead in the top of the third inning.

-Drake Long kept the inning alive when he was safe on an infield error and moved to second on an errant pickoff throw.
+Drake Long kept the inning alive with two outs when he was safe on an infield error and then moved to second on an errant pickoff throw.
 Gavin Pratt beat out a chopper in front of the plate for an infield single.

 Jim Sadler followed with a run-scoring single.
 Pratt scored on a wild pitch and Forrest Havanis kept the inning alive with a walk.